liusztc09/cloudformation-ecs-elb/README.md

 # README
-## Helps you to spin up ECS cluster with ELB or ELBv2, it creates AutoScaling Group and CreationPolicy with ResourceSignal.
+## Helps you to spin up ECS cluster with ELB or ELBv2, it also creates AutoScaling Group and CreationPolicy with ResourceSignal.